 Hair sheep primer

 Originally, all sheep were hair sheep.
-The Mouflon, a subspecies of wild sheep, is thought to be one of two ancestors of all modern domestic sheep breeds.
+The Mouflon, a sub-species of wild sheep, is thought to be one of two ancestors of all modern domestic sheep breeds.
 A horned sheep, it has a short, red-brown hair coat, with a soft, woolly undercoat and short tail.
-Wool-bearing animals were the result of selecting wild sheep for their soft woolly undercoat.
+Wool-bearing animals, with long, woolly tails, were the result of selecting wild sheep for their soft woolly undercoat.

 Hair sheep in the U.S.